Nexdata/Nexdata/README.md

-- 👋 Hi, I’m @Datatang-MKT
+- 👋 Hi, I’m @Nexdata
 - 👀 I’m interested in helping PEOPLE TO FIND BEST DATA STRATEGY
 - 🌱 I’m currently learning to adopt market tread to our marketing strategy
-- 📫 You can contact us info@datatang.com
+- 📫 You can contact us info@nexdata.ai

 <!---
 Datatang-MKT/Datatang-MKT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.